yurenju/rag-note-relation/README.md

 - `-l, --limit <number>`: Number of results to return (default: 5)
 - `--db-path <path>`: Vector database location (default: ./.lancedb)

+The search results will include:

+- Similarity percentage with the input note
+- File path of the related note
+- An AI-generated explanation of why the notes are related

 ### Examples:

 ```bash